Ruddlesden-Popper chalcogenides push the limit of mechanical stiffness and glass-like thermal conductivity in single

-To understand the bonding in the RP phases, density-functional-theory (DFT) calculations were performed for the valence-electron density of Ba$_{3}$Zr$_{2}$S$_{7}$, shown in Figure 1(m,n).
+To understand the bonding in the RP phases, density functional theory (DFT) calculations were performed on Ba$_{3}$Zr$_{2}$S$_{7}$ to calculate the valence electron density, as shown in Figure 1(m,n).
 A line profile along the dashed white line in Figure 1(m) is shown in Figure 1(o) for a more quantitative evaluation.
-The valence-electron density within the rock-salt regions is non-zero and comparable to those inside the perovskite blocks, which suggests similar intra- and inter-perovskite-block bonding strength.
+The valence electron density within the rock-salt regions is non-zero and comparable to those inside the perovskite blocks, which suggests similar intra- and inter-perovskite-block bonding strength.
 In other words, the bonding in the rock-salt regions, namely across the “gaps” highlighted in Figure 1(b), is not of the weak, vdW type.
-The overall strong bonding is also reflected in the calculated elastic moduli, which have comparable values along the cross-plane and in-plane directions, namely 119 and 137 GPa, respectively.
-These elastic-moduli values are nearly an order of magnitude higher than those observed in other ultralow-thermal-conductivity halide perovskites, such as, Cs$_3$Bi$_2$I$_{6}$Cl$_{3}$,\cite{acharyya2022glassy} Cs$_3$Bi$_2$I$_{9}$,\cite{acharyya2023extended} the RP-phase Cs$_2$PbI$_2$Cl$_{2}$,\cite{acharyya2020intrinsically} and several metal halide perovskites (see Supplemental Table S2).
+The overall strong bonding is also reflected in the calculated elastic moduli, which have comparable values along the cross-plane and in-plane directions.
+The elastic-moduli values are three to four times higher than those observed in other ultralow-thermal-conductivity halide perovskites, such as, Cs$_3$Bi$_2$I$_{6}$Cl$_{3}$,\cite{acharyya2022glassy} Cs$_3$Bi$_2$I$_{9}$,\cite{acharyya2023extended} the RP-phase Cs$_2$PbI$_2$Cl$_{2}$.\cite{acharyya2020intrinsically} and several metal halide perovskites (see Supplemental Table S3).
 The presence of strong intra- and inter-perovskite-block bonding strength in the sulfide RP phases described here mitigate the role of bond strength in the observed ultralow thermal conductivity.